fernandocanizo/game-libs-review/README.md

 This requires further inspection, as maybe there is more than one way to program using Pixijs.

+**Update:** ok, the "Creation Template" is more suited to the kind of games I'd like to make, and it's true that there's a classic OOP approach for some parts of the library.
+But one could use factory functions and other mechanisms to hide those implementation details and have a very narrow surface dealing with binding `this`.

+So maybe it's usable for me after all, but I will try KaPlay first.

 ### Kaplayjs ✅

 At first sight it looks like a nice library to start learning how to make games.
 Has some assets incorporated, so you can start right away without needed to hunt for graphics for your first game.